 light corn syrup

 toasted walnut pieces (not too big, not too small)

 - In a large pot, pour in the milk and cream.
 Take 2 tbsp of this mixed milk and cream and add it into a small bowl with the cornstarch, combine well and set aside.

-- In a large bowl add some of the milk mixture to the cream cheese, whisking to incorporate until no cream cheese lumps are left.
-Add the rest of the milk mixture, salt, vanilla extract and the walnut liquor.
-In a ziplock bag or in another bowl, let the mixture cool over an ice bath.
+- In a large bowl mash the cream cheese.
+Add the milk mixture to the cream cheese, whisking to incorporate.
+Add salt, vanilla extract and the walnut liquor.
+Let the mixture cool over an ice bath for an hour.
 Refrigerate the cooled mixture for at least 4 hours or overnight.

 - Pour the chilled mixture through a fine mesh strainer and then into your ice cream machine and proceed with your unit’s instructions.
 Once the machine is done churning, blend int the cooled, toasted walnuts and store in the freezer.
 This ice cream stays soft and scoopable but if it’s gotten hard, let it come to room temperature for 2-5 minutes before serving.